-Hemoglobin molecule structure.
-3D illustration.
 Image Credit: Andrea Danti / Shutterstock

 Function of HbF

-Red blood cell with hemoglobin.
 Image Credit: Designua / Shutterstock

 Structure of HbF

-Indications for HbF Testing
+Indications for HbF testing

-Such conditions may manifest themselves in the form of anemia, with palpitations, chest pain, excessive tiredness, and swelling of the feet, cardiac failure can occur as a result of severe anemia.
-Again, a family history of such disorders is an indication for HbF testing as these have a strong genetic basis in most cases.
+Such conditions may manifest themselves in the form of anemia, with palpitations, chest pain, excessive tiredness, swelling of the feet, and cardiac failure as a result of severe anemia.
+Again, a family history of such disorders is an indication for HbF testing, as these have a strong genetic basis in most cases.

-HbF makes up a sub-population of erythrocytes called 'F-cells' and it is found that 85% of the adults have from 0.3% up to 4.4% of these specialized cells, showing great variations within the population.
+HbF makes up a sub-population of erythrocytes called 'F-cells.'
+It has been found that the RBCs of about 85% of adults are comprised of between 0.3% and 4.4% of these specialized cells, showing great variations within the population.
 This variation in percentage appears to be regulated by genetic factors which are not yet clear.
 Increased HbF may be due to a rise in the number of F cells and the HbF concentration in existing F cells.

-The importance of HbF also comes from the fact that its natural variants have thrown a lot of light into how globin genes are controlled and how the synthesis is switched from one form to another.
-Much work is also being done to elucidate which would be the best drugs to increase HbF levels in adults who had low levels of HbA (adult hemoglobin) or abnormal hemoglobin chains as in thalassemia, by switching gene transcription as desired without causing undue toxicity to the patient.
+Current research studies are also being conducted to elucidate which would be the best drugs to increase HbF levels in adults who had low levels of adult Hg or abnormal Hg chains, the latter of which is the case in thalassemia, by switching gene transcription as desired without causing undue toxicity to the patient.